akosgarai/playground_engine/pkg/model/README.md

 ## Bug model

 This predefined model represents a "composite object".
 This model contains 4 material squere, one for the bottom, one for the body and 2 for the eyes.
 It has getter functions for the center point of the body parts.

-It's initial position, and scale are set during it's construction with the NewBug function.
+### BugBuilder

+This is a builder for the Bug model.

+- `position` - the position of the body mesh.
+- `scale` - the scale of the body mesh.
+- `wrapper` the wrapper pkg (interfaces.GLWrapper) for the gl functions.
+It can be set with the `SetWrapper` function.
+- `rotationX` - the rotation (x axis) of the pole mesh.
+- `rotationY` - the rotation (y axis) of the pole mesh.
+- `rotationZ` - the rotation (z axis) of the pole mesh.
+- `lightAmbient` - the ambient color component of the lightsource.
+- `lightDiffuse` - the diffuse color component of the lightsource.
+- `lightSpecular` - the specular color component of the lightsource.
+- `constantTerm` - the constant term of the lightsource.
+- `linearTerm` - the linear term of the lightsource.
+- `quadraticTerm` - the quadratic term of the lightsource.

 ## StreetLamp model